What is the best cheap food to buy when broke?

 Frugal tip – bring the pasta in water to the boil then turn the heat off.
 The pasta will cook without the heat, it adds about 7-10 mins to the cooking time – but it’s not costing you anything!

-Generic and stores own brand white brand is very cheap, it’s not particularly healthy but it’s filling.
-If you can, buy generic brands of wholewheat bread, it’s more filling and healthy and still a very cheap food to buy when you’re broke.
+Generic and stores own brand white brand is very cheap, it’s not particularly healthy but it is filling.
+If you can, buy generic brands of wholewheat bread, it’s more filling and healthy and still one of the cheapest groceries you can easily get.

 Cereals vary significantly in price and nutrition.
 Bran based cereals have more fiber than sugary cereals and are often cheaper.